simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 ---
-title: Using Laravel's Markdown parser for a personal blog - and adding lazy images
+title: Using Laravel's Markdown parser for a blog - and adding lazy images
 release_date: Today
 slug: extending-laravel-markdown-with-lazy-images
 excerpt: